sakudiff/week1-python-gitlab/README.md

 Sumamrizes the data by printing the total number of rows/columns, a list of all the column names, and the first 5 rows to the console.

-It then cleans and processes the data by selecting the class and fare columns respectively, removing missing values to ensure the data is numeric
+It then cleans and processes the data by selecting the class and fare columns respectively, removing missing values to ensure the data is numeric.

 It then calculates the averages and groups the data class calculates the average fare for each and prints the results sorted from highest to lowest.